 Part 8 – Starting a Task

-Now depending on how many targets you scan or which intensity level you chose, this can take a long time.
+Now depending on how many targets you scan or which intensity level you choose, this can take a long time.

 Part 9 – Checking the Task Status